Chevrolet Express Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Chevrolet Express are $1,340 a year for full coverage.
-Comprehensive costs on average $280 each year, collision insurance costs $512, and liability is $390.
-Buying just liability costs around $452 a year, and insurance for high-risk drivers costs around $2,896.
-Teens receive the highest rates at up to $5,012 a year.
+Average insurance rates for a Chevrolet Express are $1,340 a year with full coverage.
+Comprehensive insurance costs an estimated $280 each year, collision insurance costs $512, and liability insurance is estimated at $390.
+Buying just liability costs approximately $452 a year, and insurance for high-risk drivers costs $2,896 or more.
+16-year-old drivers receive the highest rates at up to $5,012 a year.

 Average premium for full coverage: $1,340

-Rate estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes both medical and UM/UIM coverage.
-Rates are averaged for all states and Express models.
+Includes $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all U.S. states and Express models.

 Price Range by Coverage and Risk

-For the average driver, prices range range from as low as $452 for basic liability insurance to a high rate of $2,896 for a policy for a high-risk driver.
+For a 40-year-old driver, prices range range from as low as $452 for minimum levels of liability insurance to a high rate of $2,896 for coverage for higher-risk drivers.

 Price Range by Location

-Choosing to live in a large city can have significant affects on car insurance rates.
-Rural areas tend to have a lower frequency of accident claims than cities with more traffic congestion.
-The graphic below illustrates how location impacts car insurance rates.
+Living in a larger city has a significant impact on car insurance rates.
+More rural locations tend to have a lower frequency of collision claims than congested cities.
+The graphic below illustrates how your location can change insurance prices.

 Use the form below to get customized rates for your location.